 Ideal for Summer Season

 Highly sought after throughout the year, the Balearic Islands offer a multitude of golden, sandy beaches, stunning views and vacations to be remembered for years to come.
-Cruising through the islands on your chosen luxury charter yacht you can get up close and personal to some of the best sights in the area from the privacy of your own piece of luxury.
-Starting off from Palma, this 7 day itinerary covers every aspect of Spanish life and ensures that you experience the very best of the culture.
+Cruising through the islands on your chosen charter yacht you can get up close and personal to some of the best sights in the area from the privacy of your own luxury yacht.
+Starting off from Palma, this 7-day itinerary covers every aspect of Spanish life and ensures that you experience the very best of the culture.